LiGNUxMan/SysStatCLI/README.md

 - **Wi-Fi Card Temperature**: Reports the temperature of the wireless network adapter.
 - **Battery Status**: Indicates the charge percentage and whether the device is connected to power or discharging (only if the battery is not at 100%).
 - **Autorun**: Can run continuously at a frequency determined by the user.
-- **Audible alerts**: Beeps if any parameter is in a critical state.

 ## Installation and Use